yourdudeken/cloudtodo/README.md

-# CloudTask - Task Management Web App
+# cloudtodo - Task Management Web App

-CloudTask is a modern task management application that helps you organize your work and personal tasks with collaborative features.
+cloudtodo is a modern task management application that helps you organize your work and personal tasks with collaborative features.

 ## Key Features